 - Tile and grout are not waterproof

-- Tile cannot be installed directly on top of PVC plastic or fiberglass
+- Tile cannot be installed directly on top of PVC vinyl, acrylic plastic, or fiberglass

 - Water obeys gravity

 So, a layer of porous concrete between the shower tile floor and the PVC/fiberglass waterproof liner below takes care of the first two issues.
 But the third?
 Make sure that liner is pitched towards the drain!

 Moisture absorbed by the mortar bed needs to find a way out.
 Hopefully, most of this moisture can simply evaporate back out through the shower floor grout.
 But if you are building a 5’x5′ or larger shower then think about the amount of water that’ll be absorbed by 25-ft2 or more of concrete that’s up to 3-in thick at the perimeter if you shower a couple times a day.
 You really don’t want a permanent layer of moisture sitting underneath your shower floor tile.
 Instead, you want to do everything possible to help this moisture escape.

 That’s where gravity can assist.
 Traditional shower drain assemblies have little “weep holes” drilled through the part of the drain that you don’t see — precisely the part of the drain that’s buried in the concrete “mortar bed” layer between the waterproofing and the shower floor tile.
 If the waterproofing layer is pitched towards the drain, then any moisture trapped between the mortar bed and the waterproofing layer can wick downhill and drip out the weepholes:

 But this can’t happen if the waterproofing layer is dead flat or (even worse) haphazardly installed with negative slope dead spots.